aka-jain/gitrepos/README.md

 1. npm run test

 Framework used - React :
 This app needed some states management and component based structure that's why React is the suitable library for this.
+Also used fetch api for api calls.